alynlee/alynlee/README.md

 I have four to five years of experience as a machine learning engineer and software developer in Korea.
 I design machine learning models and develop machine learning-based software to be embedded into final products.
 I usually work in an embedded environment using Linux.

 I have a full range of work experience as a machine learning developer and am capable of system setting, data acquirement from sensors, data management, machine learning modeling, and the development of software for learning and operation.
-Recently, I've also been studying software optimization to make real-time operation of software smoother in limited settings.
+Recently, I've also been studying back-end engineering using django and flask.
 </div>
 <br>
 <br>